charlottedaumal/survival-analysis-ovarian-cancer/README.md

 # Investigation of key factors influencing survival in patients with advanced ovarian carcinoma

 **Author:** Charlotte Daumal
-**Context:** Project part of the 'Applied Biostatistics' course supervised by Prof. Darlene Goldstein.
+**Context:** This project was completed as part of the *Applied Biostatistics* course taught by Prof. Darlene Goldstein **Language:** R
-**Language:** R
 **Date:** June 2024